-ALLOW EXTRA TIME TO PARK AND WALK TO CHECK-IN / START:
+ALLOW PLENTY OF EXTRA TIME TO PARK AND WALK TO CHECK-IN / START:

-IMPORTANT!
-There will no longer be parking allowed on the side of the road within Afton State Park.
+Parking is limited!
+Please carpool if you are able.
+There is no parking allowed on the side of the road within Afton State Park.
 Parking must be in designated spaces only.
 Additionally, a block of spaces within the park will be saved for non-race-related park users.
-Parking within Afton State Park will be on a “first come, first serve” basis.
+Parking within Afton State Park will be on a “first come, first served” basis.
 Once all of the parking spots allotted for the trail run within Afton State Park have been taken, racers will be directed by a flagger to enter Afton Alps Ski Area via Peller Ave South.
 You will follow signage to park in the Afton Alps Meadow Chalet parking lot which is at the very end of the road.
-After you park, additional signage will direct you to walk 1/3 of a mile up to Packet Pickup and the Start / Finish Area. * Be sure to allow for plenty of extra time to park and walk to the start of the race!
-Google Maps Directions HERE https://goo.gl/maps/EKNdRcrRovR2 and a diagram / map can be found HERE
+After you park, additional signage will direct you to walk a minimum of 1/4 of a mile, but up to 2/3 of a mile up to Packet Pickup and the Start / Finish Area. * Be sure to allow for plenty of extra time to park and walk to the start of the race!
+Google Maps Directions HERE https://goo.gl/maps/EKNdRcrRovR2 and a diagram / map can be found HERE https://www.aftontrailrun.com/maps-and-data/

 Afton Trail Run 25KM Trail Race Description and History: